A comparison formula for residue currents: Andersson-Wulcan currents and pseudomeromorphic currents

 Many arguments regarding Andersson-Wulcan currents use the fact that they are pseudomeromorphic.
 Pseudomeromorphic currents were introduced in \cite{AW2}, based on similarities in the construction of Andersson-Wulcan currents and Coleff-Herrera products.

 A current of the form

-where $\alpha$ is a smooth form with compact support is said to be an \emph{elementary current}, and a current on a complex manifold $X$ is said to be \emph{pseudomeromorphic}, denoted $T \in \PM(X)$, if it can be written as a locally finite sum of push-forwards of elementary currents under compositions of modifications and open inclusions.
+in some local coordinate system $z$, where $\alpha$ is a smooth form with compact support, is said to be an \emph{elementary current}.
+A current on a complex manifold $X$ is said to be \emph{pseudomeromorphic}, denoted $T \in \PM(X)$, if it can be written as a locally finite sum of push-forwards of elementary currents under compositions of modifications and open inclusions.
 As can be seen from the construction, Coleff-Herrera products, Andersson-Wulcan currents and all currents appearing in this article are pseudomeromorphic.
 In addition, as is apparent from the definition, the class of pseudomeromorphic currents is closed under push-forwards of currents under modifications and under multiplication by smooth forms.

-An important property of pseudomeromorphic currents is that they satisfy the following \emph{dimension principle}, Corollary~2.4 in \cite{AW2}. \begin{prop} If $T \in \PM(X)$ is a $(p,q)$-current with support on a variety $Z$, and $\codim Z > q$, then $T = 0$. \end{prop}
+An important property of pseudomeromorphic currents is that they satisfy the following \emph{dimension principle}, \cite{AW2}*{Corollary~2.4}. \begin{prop} If $T \in \PM(X)$ is a $(p,q)$-current with support on a variety $Z$, and $\codim Z > q$, then $T = 0$. \end{prop}

-Another important property is the following, Proposition~2.3 in \cite{AW2}. \begin{prop} If $T \in \PM(X)$, and $\Psi$ is a holomorphic form vanishing on $\supp T$, then
+Another important property is the following, \cite{AW2}*{Proposition~2.3}. \begin{prop} If $T \in \PM(X)$, and $\Psi$ is a holomorphic form vanishing on $\supp T$, then

 \end{prop}